microsoftgraph/group-membership-management/README.md

     In order to push GMM code to your repository see [Manually import a repo](https://docs.microsoft.com/en-us/azure/devops/repos/git/import-git-repository?view=azure-devops#manually-import-a-repo) documentation.

--   ### Create an "Azure Resource Manager" Service Connection
+-   ### Create a Service Connection

-    -   In order be able to deploy GMM resources through a pipeline we need to create a [Service Connection](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/service-endpoints?view=azure-devops&tabs=yaml) and grant permissions to it.
+    In order to deploy GMM resources through a pipeline we need to create a [Service Connection](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/service-endpoints?view=azure-devops&tabs=yaml) and grant permissions to it.

     GMM provides a PowerShell script to accomplish this.